nurkiewicz/nurkiewicz.com/docs/_posts/podcast/2022-01-10-zero-downtime-deployment.md

 ---
-title: "#65: Zero Downtime deployment"
+title: "#65: Zero Downtime deployment: If it hurts, do it more often"
 category: podcast
 permalink: /65
 tags: devops blue-green canary kubernetes